-There is a trio of flavoured milks and plate sized white-chocolate chip cookies that Raffles tosses into his gob like Frisbees.
-And there is the most incredible box of chocolates I’ve had the pleasure of meeting, and eating.
+There is also a trio of flavoured milks and plate sized white-chocolate chip cookies that Raffles tosses into his gob like Frisbees.
+And then there is the most incredible box of chocolates I’ve had the pleasure of meeting, and eating.

 The box itself is made of crisp and delicate chocolate lattice and topped with a perfect red tulip, which also turns out to be made of chocolate.
 Inside is a further selection of chocolates, each jewel-hued and shimmering with edible gold.

-We devour our meal, which is even more delicious after suffering through eight hours of plane food, in our comfy Fairmont robes.
+We devour our meal, which is even more delicious after suffering through eight hours of plane food, clad in our comfy Fairmont robes.

 There’s time for a little movie watching on one of the suite’s enormous but discreet televisions before we clamber into our giant cloud like beds and sleep like babies.
 At least until the kids wake us at ridiculous o’clock demanding to be taken to the pool.

 They’re already in their swimmers before Mr Eats World and I have even managed to crawl out of bed.
-In a stroke of luck, the gorgeous pool just happens to be located on our floor right alongside the Fairmont’s signature Willow Stream spa, which, were it not six bloody am, I would absolutely abscond to for a massage.
+In a stroke of luck, the gorgeous pool just happens to be located on our floor, right alongside the Fairmont’s signature Willow Stream spa which, were it not six bloody am, I would absolutely abscond to for a massage.

 Instead, I laze on a poolside deckchair and watch the kids enjoy the water.

-Given our Fairmont Gold Lounge privileges we consider enjoying breakfast in the exclusive (and sumptuous) lounge.
+Given our Fairmont Gold Lounge privileges, we consider enjoying breakfast in the exclusive (and sumptuous) lounge.
 But Raffles the walking stomach insists we forgo its exclusivity to instead eat all the things downstairs at Spectrum Restaurant’s colossal breakfast buffet.

 He starts with a pastry and then devours about 82 steamed sui mai and a huge plate full of Indian curry and dhal.

 I stick to some of the more health conscious options, which includes honey straight from the hive.
-But when one of the lovely floor staff fetches me a plate of fresh mango as a favour, he flogs most of that too, leaving me virtually empty plated.
+But when one of the lovely floor staff fetches me a plate of fresh mango as a favour, Raff flogs most of that too, leaving me virtually empty plated.